openjs-foundation/cross-project-council/GOVERNANCE.md

 * Once a year an issue will be opened in the CPC repo announcing that the period for nominations is open.

-* Any member from one of the non-impact projects can self-nominate by posting a reply which includes the following:
+* Any member from one of the non-impact projects can self-nominate emailing the chair of the CPC with their interest in running for the CPC.

+* The nomination period will be open for 2 weeks at which point the CPC chair will list the nominees in the issue.

+* Each of the candidates listed will be asked to open an issue in the CPC repo which includes the following:
   * Projects they are part of
   * Description of their background
   * The reasons they would like to act as the non-impact CPC voting member